Elgg/Elgg/docs/guides/web-services.rst

 Signature-based authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The HMAC Authentication is similar to what is used with OAuth or
+The :doc:`web-services/hmac` is similar to what is used with OAuth or
 Amazon's S3 service.
 This involves both the public and private key.
 If
 you want to be very sure that the API calls are coming from the
 developer you think they are coming from and you want to make sure the